ashwinsharan158/llm-email-classifier-test/README.md

 # LLM Integration Exercise: Email Classification and Automation

 ## Overview
-In this exercise, you'll build a system that uses Large Language Models (LLMs) to classify incoming emails and automate responses based on the classification.
-This tests your ability to:
+In this exercise, I build a system that uses Large Language Models (LLMs) to classify incoming emails and automate responses based on the classification.
+This tested my ability to:
 - Integrate LLMs into a Python workflow
 - Design and refine prompts for reliable classification
 - Implement error handling and reliability measures